LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 --------------------

-The example :file:`example_class.cs` has none of the functionality of of our :file:`rational.cs`, but it is very simple, just illustrating several getters and setters:
+The example :file:`example_class.cs` has none of the functionality of of our :repsrc:`rational.cs <rational_nunit/rational.cs>`, but it is very simple, just illustrating several getters and setters:

 .. literalinclude:: ../source/examples/example_class/example_class.cs